Utilizing .NET Core 2.2 Web API as a Backend for a Webblog

 [HttpGet]

-public ActionResult<IEnumerable<Core.Models.BlogPost>> Get()
+public ActionResult<IEnumerable<BlogPost>> Get()

 {

-var dbService = new Services.dbService();
+var dbService = new Services.DbService();

 var db = dbService.GetDb("db.json");